| |

-Do you skip breakfast in leu of coffee?
+Do you skip breakfast in lieu of coffee?
 Wolf down a bowl of cereal in 30 seconds?
 Make a simple smoothie?
 No matter your preference, it’s time to up-level your first meal of the day.
-After all, a proper breakfast can help ward off sugar crashes, a sluggish metabolism, and hormonal imbalances.
+After all, a proper breakfast can help ward off sugar crashes, sluggish metabolism, and hormonal imbalances.
 Yes, a balanced morning meal—packed with protein—is that powerful!
 One of my favorite sources of breakfast protein?
 Cottage cheese.
 Between high-protein avocado toast to blood sugar-friendly snack ideas, we always have some on hand.
 Even if you’re a cottage cheese skeptic, you need to try these protein breakfast tacos.
 Trust me.
 Fold it into your scrambled eggs, and et voilà, you’ll have a protein-packed breakfast in less than 10 minutes.

 We’ve all heard that breakfast is the most important meal of the day.
 But even more importantly, what you eat can have a significant impact on your health.
 Rather than reach for a bagel with jam, a bowl of sugary cereal, or nothing at all, start your day off right with a balanced, protein-rich meal.
 Protein in your breakfast is crucial to supporting balanced blood sugar, stable energy, and hormone health.
 Not to mention, protein is the most satiating macronutrient, meaning it helps keep you full and satisfied.
 With adequate protein at breakfast time, you’ll stay fueled and focused all morning long.

-why start your day with protein?
+Why should you start your day with protein?

 Starting your day with protein has countless benefits.
 Not only does protein help build and repair tissues, but it can help stabilize blood sugar levels and prevent unhealthy snacking throughout the day.
 It also supports a robust metabolism, helping you burn more calories at rest.
 Muscle is a metabolic powerhouse.
 Additionally, protein can help you feel full and satisfied, reducing the likelihood of overeating.
 By incorporating protein-rich foods into your breakfast routine—such as eggs, cottage cheese, Greek yogurt, chia pudding, or a protein smoothie, you can set yourself up for success.